rs-pro/rails_admin_state/README.md

       end
     end

-Make the field you need display as state_machine:
+Mark the field you need display as state:

     rails_admin do
       list do